-A character makes a derogatory statement about a group of people, then realizes that his statement includes either one of his friends or himself,
+A character makes a derogatory statement about a group of people, then realizes that their statement includes either one of their friends or themself, and qualifies the statement with "Present company excluded."
+A variation on the Verbal Backspace.

 "Now, at last, all of those damn androids are dead."
 Upon realizing exactly what he had said, Trunks turned to directly face Cell, and grinned.
 "No offense, of course," Trunks said.
 "Of course none is taken," Cell said, with a humble grin as well.